 There are slight variations in recipe across Africa.
-This one here is a Nigerian puff puff.
-Liberians call them kala, are knows as Ghanians call them bofrot and they are known as mikate in Congo and Beinye in Cameroon.
+This one here is a Nigerian Puff Puff which is pretty similar to Sierra Leone Puff Puff.
+Liberians call them kala, are knows as Ghanians call them Bofrot and they are known as Mikate in Congo and Beinye in Cameroon.

 These are pretty easy to whip up.
 And they are one of the recipes that a lot of people do by eye.
 However, I have given you measurement here so you can just mix it all up and go.

-This recipe need yeast.
-Just be sure that the yeast you use is fast action yeast which is the kind that people use to make bread.
+- This recipe needs yeast.
+Just be sure that the yeast you use is fast action yeast, which is the kind that people use to make bread.

-You have to let you batter rise and double in size, which is what makes them light and spongy.
-Trust me, you want to wait that little it extra.
+- You have to let your batter rise and double in size, which is what makes them light and spongy.
+Trust me, you want to wait that little bit extra.

+Some tips on how to fry puff puff.
 Make sure the oil is hot enough before you fry these.
 If you add the batter to the hot oil and it just sinks to the bottom then it is not ready.
-If, however the batter rises to the top very quickly then you are good to go.
+If however, the batter rises to the top very quickly then you are good to go.

 One method is to scoop it with your hand (I grew up watching my grandmother do this) and pushing the dough off with your finger.
 Another is to put them in a bag, make a hole in the corner and squeeze out the amount you need.
 I tend to vary between the hand drop method and the scoop some batter up using metal spoon then using my hand or another spoon to push the batter of the first one.

-I have seen quite a few different versions of of this.
-You can make some coconut puff puff a cinnamon version, a chocolate version, a cinnamon, banana or fruit version and even savoury puff puff with spices and green.
-Basically if you like it, you can put it in the batter and you are good to go.
-PS if you like these, then you can try my akara recipe too or these pumpkin fitters from Taste.com.
+I have seen quite a few different versions of this.
+You can make some Coconut Puff Puff, Cinnamon Puff Puff, a chocolate version, a banana or fruit version and even savoury Puff Puff with spices and greens.
+Basically, if you like it, you can put it in the batter and you are good to go.

 African flavours – is the spot on my blog where I share traditional Sierra Leonean recipes, African recipes and African fusion recipes.